Support for Military Students

 The College Scoreboard is a planning tool and resource to help evaluate options in selecting a school.

-The Paying for College webpage can be used by prospective students to enter the names of up to three schools and receive detailed financial information on each one.
+The Paying for College page can be used by prospective students to enter the names of up to three schools and receive detailed financial information on each one.

 DTS provides Seminary Comparison, a tool for comparing recent data about select seminaries according to school data, curriculum, degree costs, and living factors.